geek-cookbook/geek-cookbook/manuscript/recipes/openldap.md

     [![Common Observatory](../images/common_observatory.png)](https://www.observe.global/)

-## Chef's Notes
+## Chef's Notes 📓

-1. The KeyCloak](/recipes/keycloak/) recipe illustrates how to integrate KeyCloak with your LDAP directory, giving you a cleaner interface to manage users, and a raft of SSO / OAuth features.
+1. The KeyCloak](/recipes/keycloak/authenticate-against-openldap/) recipe illustrates how to integrate KeyCloak with your LDAP directory, giving you a cleaner interface to manage users, and a raft of SSO / OAuth features.

-### Tip your waiter (support me) 👏

-Did you receive excellent service?
-Want to make your waiter happy? (_..and support development of current and future recipes!_) See the [support](/support/) page for (_free or paid)_ ways to say thank you! 👏

-### Your comments? 💬